Our History

 The History of Our Church

 Southampton Church played a key role in the history of the Seventh-day Adventist movement in the Britain.
-The initial work of evangelism was carried out by William Ings who returned from America in May 1879.
+The initial work of evangelism in Southampton was carried out by William Ings who returned from America in May 1879.
 Ings, who had local relations, was born in Dorset before emigrating to the United States with his parents.
-He was later that year joined by John Lougborough.
+He was later that year joined by John Lougborough an American missionary.

 In September 1883, the first Seventh-day Adventist C

 hurch in Britain was officially organised at Ravenswood.
 Through God’s blessing of public meetings and literature evangelism (colporteur work), the membership of the small group grew rapidly necessitating the purchase of a church building - “The Academy” on 157 Shirley Road where our church remains.
-From this hub, the gospel of Christ, spread to other cities in the British Isles, as depicted by the three angels of Revelation 14.
+This church building was officially opened on 28 September 1895.
+From this hub, the gospel of Christ was spread to other cities in the British Isles, as depicted by the three angels of Revelation 14.

 (Adapted from Messenger, Centennial Historical Special, “A Century of Adventism in the British Isles, 1974, https://documents.adventistarchives.org/Books/CABI1974.pdf )